gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 The following keywords help to define the behaviour of the Runner within kubernetes:

-- `namespace`: Namespace to run Kubernetes Pods in
+- `namespace`: Namespace to run Kubernetes Pods in.
-- `namespace_overwrite_allowed`: Regular expression to validate the contents of `KUBERNETES_NAMESPACE_OVERWRITE`, when empty it disables the namespace overwrite;
+- `namespace_overwrite_allowed`: Regular expression to validate the contents of the namespace overwrite environment variable (documented following).
+When empty, it disables the namespace overwrite feature.
 - `privileged`: Run containers with the privileged flag
 - `cpu_limit`: The CPU allocation given to build containers
 - `memory_limit`: The amount of memory allocated to build containers